izaiasmachado/discord-bot/README.md

-# Discord Bot
+# Perry Bot
-This is a custom bot for my personal server.
+This is an open-source bot, feel free to contribute or use it on your server.

 # What did you use to create this?
   - [Discord.js](http://discord.js.org)